thenemchua/chess-elo-prediction/README.md

 The objective of the project was to be able to predict the elo scores of white and black players in a unique chess game.

-Not all games are played at the same level and players needs to know there instant level played to challenge themselves.
+Not all games are played at the same level and players need to know there instant level played to challenge themselves.

 Tools already exist but unfortunately they are related to a specific platform or website such as chess.com.